Queer Duck: The Movie

+Queer Duck: The Movie is a 2006 adult animated comedy film based on the web series Queer Duck, produced by Icebox.com for Mishmash Media, Inc. It follows Queer Duck as he faces a midlife crisis, splits from his long-term partner Openly Gator, and marries a Broadway actress named Lola Buzzard, leading to a chaotic rescue mission and a showdown with the main antagonist; a homophobic bigoted priest named Reverend Vandergelding.

+The film reunites the original creators and cast of Queer Duck, plus special guest stars Conan O'Brien as himself, Tim Curry as Peccery the butler, Jeff Glen Bennett as Reverend Vandergelding, Mark Hamill as a hot dog vendor, Bruce Vilanch as himself, Andy Dick as former drag queen Rex (formerly Regina), Jackie Hoffman as Broadway actress Lola Buzzard, April Winchell doing additional voices, and David Duchovny as Tiny Jesus.

-Queer Duck: The Movie is a 2006 animated film based on the web series Queer Duck, produced by Icebox.com for Mishmash Media, Inc. The film first aired on the gay-themed channel Logo on July 16, 2006, and then had a direct-to-DVD release on July 18, 2006, from Paramount Home Entertainment.
+It was first aired on the gay-themed channel Logo on July 16, 2006, and then had a direct-to-DVD release on July 18, 2006, from Paramount Home Entertainment.
 On September 16, 2016, it aired on Teletoon's nighttime programming block, Teletoon at Night.
-The film received generally positive reviews from critics who praised its humor, voice acting and music.
+Queer Duck: The Movie received generally mixed reviews from critics who praised its humor and music, but criticized the writing and its uses of LGBTQ stereotypes.

-The film reunites the original creators and cast of Queer Duck, plus special guest stars Conan O'Brien as himself, Tim Curry as Peccery the butler, Jeff Glen Bennett as the main antagonist; a homophobic bigoted priest named Reverend Vandergelding, Mark Hamill as a hot dog vendor, Bruce Vilanch as himself, Andy Dick as former drag queen Rex (formerly Regina), Jackie Hoffman as Broadway actress Lola Buzzard, April Winchell doing additional voices, and David Duchovny as "Tiny Jesus".